-C-Corporations are considered a separate entity apart from the members and shareholders and, as a result, are taxed separately.
-How C Corps are taxed is provided for by subchapter C of the IRS Code, hence the reason why what we consider to be normal corporations C Corps.
+C Corporations are considered a separate entity apart from the members and shareholders and, as a result, are taxed separately.
+How C Corporations are taxed is provided for by subchapter C of the IRS Code, hence the reason why what we consider to be normal corporations C Corporations.

 First, consider not all profits of a corporation are taxed at the corporate level.
 Salaries paid to the owner-employees of the corporation and can be deducted from the profits and are therefore not taxed.
 Salaries to owner-operators can eliminate corporate income tax entirely.
 Be careful to make sure that salaries paid are not higher than industry standard as the IRS may investigate you for attempting to avoid corporate income taxes at the corporate level.
 The owner-employees that are paid the salary will of course have to pay income taxes on their individual tax returns.